 Treatment programs can include a variety of different settings, approaches, and last for different amounts of time.
 The treatment program that is best for one person may not be the best for another.
 Deciding upon what type of addiction treatment is best for you or a loved one should not only include a look at your own or your loved one’s specific needs and circumstances but also involve the advice of a professional with experience in this area.

 Residential or inpatient treatment, whether long or short-term, provides 24-hour, round-the-clock care in a non-medical setting.
-In this type of treatment program, patients generally stay anywhere from 30 days to up to 12 months.
+In this type of treatment modality, patients generally stay anywhere from 30 days to up to 12 months.
 In some cases, there are longer stays recommended.
 How long each person stays in residential or inpatient treatment is specific to their unique situation and needs.
 When it comes to addiction treatment, it is not a one size fits all approach.

 Residential or inpatient treatment for alcohol or drugs usually follows the Therapeutic Community (TC) model.
 In this model for addiction treatment, the focus is on healing the individual and resocialization.
 This involves numerous parts of the community including other residents, staff, and social contexts.
 This model works on the premise that the person with the alcohol or drug problem has social and psychological deficits that lead them to compulsively use drugs or alcohol.
 The TC model used frequently in residential treatment programs focuses on the individual learning personal accountability and responsibility.

 These inpatient programs are highly structured and guide the individual to examine their own hurtful beliefs, damaging self-concepts, and self-destructive behaviors.
 Once these are uncovered, the individual is taught new, healthier ways to cope and interact with others.
 For most, this takes some time and some work.
 Longer stays in residential programs allow more time for the individual to work through all of these before going back out into the ‘real world’ with its triggers and temptations.